tollwerk/TYPO3-ext-tw_eprivacy/README.md

 * As TYPO3 editor you can register cookies you want to be manageable by the user.
 * Provides a frontend plugin as TYPO3 content element where users can give or revoke consent for registered cookies.
 * Provides TypoScript conditions and Fluid ViewHelpers to check for cookie consent.
-* ~~As TYPO3 editor you can set access options for content elements so that they are only rendered if the user gave consent to the required cookies.~~ Temporarily disabled because of issues with TYPO3 caching and another issue with existing TYPO3 hooks for content rendering.
+* As TYPO3 editor you can set access options for content elements so that they are only rendered if the user gave consent to the required cookies. existing TYPO3 hooks for content rendering.

 ## Not included